siku2/hass-vzug/CONTRIBUTING.md

 ## Collect data from your v-Zug Device

 - Download the binary from \dist\linux_x64 or \dist\windows_x64 or build the binary yourself.
 The virus scanner might not like the file, and require an exclusion.
 Therefore, feel free to run the program in a virtual machine or inside WSL to isolate its execution.
+- The tool replaces device serial numbers and MAC addresses with a random new values of the same format
 - Run

   ```shell